twisted/twisted/docs/core/howto/logger.rst

 Compatibility with standard library logging
 -------------------------------------------

-:api:`twisted.logger.STDLibLogObserver <STDLibLogObserver>` is provided for compatibility with the standard library's :api:`logging <logging>` module.
+:api:`twisted.logger.STDLibLogObserver <STDLibLogObserver>` is provided for compatibility with the standard library's :py:mod:`logging <logging>` module.
 Log levels are mapped between the two systems, and the various attributes of standard library log records are filled in properly.

 Note that standard library logging is a blocking API, and logging can be configured to block for long periods (eg. it may write to the network).